Traffic and Parking Regulations

 E. Display of Reserved Permits

-Upon registration of a vehicle, a self adhering parking permit sticker will be issued.
+Upon registration of a vehicle, a self adhering parking permit sticker will be issued and shall be properly displayed in the bottom right hand corner (passenger side) of the windshield.

 V. Parking Violations and Fines